Mirusha Park: Caves

 The Great cave is situated along ninth lake.
-Entering to the cave is achieved only by passing under the water of Mirusha channel.
+Entering the cave is achieved only by passing under the water of the Mirusha channel.
 The cave is still under the influence of river erosion.
 In the entire 44 m length of the cave, its bottom is filled with 5–6 m of water.
 The entrance has a width up to 9 m, and a height of 5 m.
-The cave is formed at the end of the valley of the Dush village which ranges from North to South towards the canyon.
+The cave is formed at the end of the valley of the Dush village, which ranges from North to South towards the canyon.
 The cave can be reached via the Dush -Ponorc road near the beginning of the canyon.

 The Dushi cave is the most interesting and most important regarding the natural values in the whole region of Mirusha Park.
 The passable length of the cave is 180 m.
-It should be mentioned also that the cave has two secondary channels of 40 m, so with secondary channels the total length of cave is 260 m.
+It should be mentioned also that the cave has two secondary channels of 40 m, so with secondary channels the total length of the cave is 260 m.
 The entrance of the cave is quite impressive with a width of 10 m and a height of 15 m.
-Inside the cave up to the 72nd meter, in the northern direction extends the channel with about 40 m length, while in the south-east direction the cave is passable through the meandring canal up to 180th meter.
-In the 180th meter, the secondary channel connects with the main channel of the cave and the other secondary channel towards the south-west.
-Here the cave also ends in the form of „S“ and is not passable.
-Inside the cave there are six small lakes created during the erosive activity and waterfalls up to 2–5 m high.
+Inside the cave up to the 72nd meter, in the northern direction extends the channel with about 40 m length, while in the south-east direction the cave is passable through the meandering canal up to 180th meter.
+At the 180th meter, the secondary channel connects with the main channel of the cave and the other secondary channel towards the south-west.
+Here, the cave also ends in the form of an "S" and is not passable.
+Inside the cave, there are six small lakes created during the erosive activity and waterfalls up to 2–5 m high.
 It is rich in stalactites, stalagmites and columns of different shapes and sizes, with large numbers of bats living inside (Rhinolophus ferrumequinum, Rh. blasii, Eptesicus serotinus).